Composition Program

 Core Assignments

-While individual sections throughout Michigan Tech’s composition program represent a diverse array of themes and learning styles, all students must complete four common projects, or “Core Assignments.”
-There is some variation in how each section approaches these projects, but the basic requirements and learning objectives are common to all sections.
-As such, in addition to various section-specific daily assignments, all students will complete the Rhetorical Analysis, the Research Process Evaluation, the Researched Argument, and the Multimodal Project.
+While individual sections throughout Michigan Tech’s composition program represent diverse teaching styles, all students must complete four common projects, or “Core Assignments.”
+There is some variation in how each section approaches these projects, but the basic requirements and learning objectives are standard for all sections.
+As such, in addition to various section-specific daily assignments, all students will complete the Comparative Source Analysis, the Annotated Bibliography or WorkNet, the Journal Article, and the Multimodal Project.
+In addition, two portfolios (a mid-term and final) will offer students opportunities to reflect and revise these Core Assignments.

 Faculty kneeling down to work with students in a lecture hall in the MonsterComp class.